YUME-FF/Web-APP_Ride-Sharing-Service/README.md

 ## Sharer

-- (Not Finish) User should be able to search for sharable, open ride requests (by destination, arrival window, and # of passengers)
+- User should be able to search for sharable, open ride requests (by destination, arrival window, and # of passengers)
-- (Not Finish) User should be able to join a ride returned in a search
+- User should be able to join a ride returned in a search

 ## Driver